Leipzig Zoological Garden: Pongoland

 gorillas (in this case western lowland gorillas), orangutans, and bonobos.
-There is a special focus on the ontogeny of chimpanzee cognition.
+There is a special focus on the ontogeny (origin and development) of chimpanzee cognition.

-When it was planned and constructed the Yerkes National Primate Research Center functioned as role facility for its creation.
+When it was planned and constructed the Yerkes National Primate Research Center functioned as the role model for its creation.

-All monkeys, except the orangutans, participate in the European Association of Zoos and Aquaria which is part of the EAZA Ex-situ Programme.
+All of the primate species participate in the European Association of Zoos and Aquaria which is part of the EAZA Ex-situ Programme.

-Numerous young monkeys were born in Leipzig since Pogoland opened.
+Numerous young apes were born in Leipzig since Pongoland opened.